 If you would like to read more about this study, it can be found in Volume 18, Issue 4 of the Journal of Loss and Trauma.

-To learn more about the latest trauma interventions and how to apply them in your work, check out our Rethinking Trauma webinar series.
+To learn more about the latest trauma interventions and how to apply them in your work, check out our Treating Trauma Master Series.